OmarShaker97/Group-Repository-Sprint0/README.md

 ```
 Mayar Lotfy
-  Computer science and Engineering student at the German University in Cairo.
-Archery Player.
+  Computer science and Engineering student at the German University in Cairo. i'm also an Archery Player.
 ```

 ```